lovindata/blog/docs/posts/3/index.md

 The goal now is to set up isolated namespaces to simulate an enterprise multi-tenant Kubernetes cluster.
 To set up an isolated namespace, here are the essentials:

-- **A namespace under quota**: Kubernetes resources are not unlimited.
+- **📦🌐 A namespace under quota**: Kubernetes resources are not unlimited.
 The relevant resources to limit are CPU, RAM, ephemeral storage, number of pods, and other resources as necessary.
-- **An admin namespace role**: Users must be restricted to a namespace, but within this namespace, Kubernetes admins should provide all necessary access for them to operate autonomously.
+- **👩‍💻🌐 An admin namespace role**: Users must be restricted to a namespace, but within this namespace, Kubernetes admins should provide all necessary access for them to operate autonomously.
 However, they should not have permission to create, update, or delete quotas and roles.
-- **Expirable access**: Projects do not last indefinitely, so access should not be permanent either.
+- **🔄🌐 Expirable access**: Projects do not last indefinitely, so access should not be permanent either.

 Let's get to work!